 Now that you know you need a concrete cooling system, you want to get the system that is best for your business.
 SEMCO/SEMCOLD LLC wants every company in search of a concrete cooling system to get exactly what they need.
 That’s why we make custom cooling systems to fit the needs of our clients.
 Not only are our systems custom built, but they use dependable and industry-leading technology to ensure you have the best cooling system possible.

-There are many different ways that concrete can be cooled.
+There are many different ways that concrete aggregate cooling can be done.
 In some cases it is enough to add ice and chilled water, but in others you actually have to cool the aggregates using special technology from manufacturers like SEMCO/SEMCOLD LLC.
-There are different methods of cooling aggregates, but let’s take a look at one popular and effective method in today’s article: concrete aggregate cooling with flooded silos.
+There are different methods of aggregate cooling, but let’s take a look at one popular and effective method in today’s article: concrete aggregate cooling with flooded silos.

 Effectiveness of Aggregate Cooling